 Ashwani Sharma

-Ashwani Sharma's diverse academic and professional background spans physical & social sciences, and extensive teaching and fieldwork experience equip him to deliver a nuanced understanding of his field.
+Ashwani Sharma is a Doctoral Candidate in the Department of Anthropology, South Asia Institute, Heidelberg University; co-supervision with Yale University, USA.
+Mr. Sharma's diverse academic and professional background spans physical & social sciences, and extensive teaching and fieldwork experience equip him to deliver a nuanced understanding of his field.
 Mr. Sharma conducted an Ethnographic study of the Bastar tribes, during 2017-18, focusing on the socio-political aspects of the Muria, Madia, Gond, and Halba tribes in relation to the forest, biodiversity, and the state.
 He also carried out an Ethnographic Study of Borderland Communities during 2022–2023.
 As the Convenor of the Nai-Dishayen program and the designer of the Nomadic Festival, Mr. Sharma has actively worked to preserve and promote the indigenous knowledge of nomadic communities since 2018.
 Mr. Sharma was involved in drafting the first Nomadic Policy for the State Government of Rajasthan (2022–2023), reflecting his deep understanding of the needs and challenges faced by nomadic communities.
 A prolific writer of popular articles, Mr. Sharma enjoys traveling, engaging with animals, living among tribal communities, and immersing himself in their lifestyle as part of his personal and professional interests.

 Doctoral Research

-Mobility and Wellness amongst the Kalbeliya of the Thar Desert
+Resilience in Motion: Landscape, Mobility, and Healing Practices among the Kalbeliya Nomads of the Thar Desert

 Teaching Experience